akanadocs/docs-test/ag/security_config/identity_systems.md

 ## Add Identity System

-The "Add Identity System Wizard" provides a series of options that are used to configure and maintain Identity Systems that you would like to integrate with Policy Manager.
+The *Add Identity System Wizard* provides a series of options that are used to configure and maintain Identity Systems that you would like to integrate with Policy Manager.

 **Notes**:
-*The number of identity systems available to select is based on how many "Identity System Option Packs" you have installed using the "SOA Software Administration Console" or have come pre-installed in your Policy Manager release.*
+*The number of identity systems available to select is based on how many "Identity System Option Packs" you have installed using the "Akana Administration Console" or have come pre-installed in your Policy Manager release.*

 Select the instruction set for the Identity System type you wish to add: